CivicActions/guidebook/docs/000-contributing/README.md

 ## Writing documentation

-You should read the rest of this 000-contributing section if you intend to contribute beyond just a Trello ticket, issue, or chatting in the #docs channel.
+You should read the rest of this 000-contributing section if you intend to contribute beyond a Trello ticket, issue, or chatting in the #docs channel.